alexholcombe/mixRSVP/dev/developingNotes.md

 # To-do

+* Create simplest possible vignette, to analyze just one condition.
+Basically filter data and then call analyzeOneCondition

+* Does the namespace for annotate()  , ggplot2::annotate somehow get screwed up so you have to specify ggplot2::annotate?

 *   #to avoid writing the text one time for each data point, would like to cut to one trial per condition, but can't do that without
   #knowing the grouping variable for the facets
   #how do I keep one x from each condition?
 This is basically like stat_summary